ciroScorrea/docs/engine/install/centos.md

    </div>
    <div id="tab-version" class="tab-pane fade" markdown="1">

-   To install a specific version, start by listing the available versions in the repository:
+   To install a specific version, start by listing the available versions of docker-ce in the repository:

    ```console
    $ yum list docker-ce --showduplicates | sort -r